 Performance class offerings include Acting I, II and Acting+.
 Acting I is open to any student.
 Acting II and Acting+ are for students who have successfully completed Acting I. A course in Play Production is offered for students with interests in the backstage aspects of staging performances.
 A course in Film is offered to explore styles, themes, and genres of motion pictures.

 All DCHS students are welcome to audition for the annual Fall Play.
 Rehearsals occur after school and culminate in four performances.
 The plays selected for each fall rotate annually between traditional high school fare, American classics, and Shakespeare.
 There is a $20 participation fee.

 Acting opportunities exist as part of Speech and Debate.

 This theatrical event is the first weekend of December.
 The winter play is produced by the Acting+ class.
-This year the class performed Gooney Bird Greene and Her True Life Adventures.
+Last year the class performed The Pirate Show.
 Students not enrolled in the class can help backstage with sets, costumes, lights and serve as ushers.
 Past performances of the winter play include James and the Giant Peach and Charlie and the Chocolate Factory.

 IHSSA Large Group Speech

 This is a theater competition including events such as a one-act play, short film, improvisation, acting, and mime.
 There are also a variety of opportunities for students behind the scenes.
 Meetings are held November - February in room 500 with competitions in January and February.

 All DCHS students are welcome to audition for the annual Spring Musical.
 The Spring Musical is a collaboration of all faculty in the Performing Arts Department and frequently other educators from Dowling Catholic and the Des Moines arts community.
 There are opportunities for singers, dancers, actors, musicians and technicians.
 Rehearsals occur after school and culminate in four performances.
 Annually, the show is adjudicated for the Iowa High School Musical Theater Awards.